Recipe: Dairy-Free Indian Coconut Barfi Balls!

 8. Roll it in desiccated coconut and you’re good to go!

-Feel free to share you comments.
-We really love hearing your thoughts and ideas!
+Feel free to share your comments below.
+We love hearing your thoughts and ideas!